-Study: Relief of pain is a rewardNovember 27th, 2012 in Medical research
+Study: Relief of pain is a rewardNovember 27, 2012 by Jean Spinelli in Medicine & Health / Medical research

 (Medical Xpress)—The Pain Research Group at the UA College of Medicine-Tucson studies the underlying causes of acute and chronic pain to promote the discovery of new targets for drug development with the ultimate goal of improved pain management.

 Scientists have learned a lot about pain, but this has not led to the discovery of many new medications to help the millions of people whose lives are affected by chronic pain.

 In an effort to improve pain management, Frank Porreca and his research group from the department of pharmacology at the University of Arizona College of Medicine-Tucson have been exploring new preclinical measures that may better reflect features of the human experience of pain and that can be used to find new therapies.

 Relief of pain is rewarding, according to Porreca and his colleagues.
 They have demonstrated that treatments that relieve the unpleasant feeling of pain also activate reward circuits and reinforce behaviors that result in relief of pain.

 Their study, "Pain relief produces negative reinforcement through activation of mesolimbic reward/valuation circuitry," is reported in the Nov.
 26 Early Edition issue of the Proceedings of the National Academy of Sciences.